smoca-ag/lightweight-kotlin-redux/README.md

 - Listens to Actions
 - Manipulates the State
-- MUST NOT hold any state.
+- **MUST NOT** hold any state.
-- Will return a new state depending on the action
+- Will return a new state depending on the action or the old state

 ```kotlin
 class CountReducer: Reducer<AppState> {